-This course will be taught in the hybrid format with a combination of 50% online and 50% in-person lectures.
-All online lectures will be conducted on Fridays and will be via Blackboard collaborate.
+This course will be taught in-person on the Hunter College campus.
 The Hunter College Blackboard site will have a "Weekly coursework" page.
 For each topic there will be folder labelled by date containing recommended reading, additional articles, and associated assignment and/or other materials.

-All students must register with Pearson's My Mastering through Blackboard to be able to do the Mastering assignments.
+All students must register with Pearson's 'MyLab and Mastering' through Blackboard to be able to do the Mastering assignments which are mandatory.
 Instructions for registration are posted on Blackboard.